Other related deaths

 2022-0379 21 Nov 2022 Avon

-Concerns summary The investigation of suspected anaphylaxis deaths is hampered by outdated pathology guidance, poor sample retention, delayed reporting, and insufficient education for medical staff and high-risk patients.
+Concerns summary (AI summary) The investigation of suspected anaphylaxis deaths is hampered by outdated pathology guidance, poor sample retention, delayed reporting, and insufficient education for medical staff and high-risk patients.
 There's also a lack of robust systems to capture anaphylaxis cases.

 Susan Skillen